AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Introduction

 \section{Introduction}

 Named Entity Recognition (NER) serves as a key building block in information extraction systems.
 Recent advances in deep neural models for NER have yielded state-of-the-art performance when sufficient human annotations are available~\citep{Lample2016NeuralAF, liu2017empower, Peters2017SemisupervisedST, Ma2016EndtoendSL}.
 However, such success cannot easily transfer to practitioners developing NER systems in specific domains (\textit{e.g.}, biomedical papers, financial reports, legal documents), where domain-expert annotations are expensive and slow to obtain.
-Recent attempts addressing label scarcity have explored various types of human-curated resources as auxiliary supervision, such as entity dictionaries~\citep{Peng2019DistantlySN, autoner, yangner, Liu2019TowardsIN}, labeling rules~\citep{safranchik:aaai20, jiang2020cold}, and labeling explanations~\citep{Hancock2018TrainingCW,Wang2020Learning,Ye2020TeachingMC, lin-etal-2020-triggerner, lee-etal-2020-lean}.

-In particular, prior works on label-efficient learning for classification (e.g., relation extraction)~\citep{ Hancock2018TrainingCW, Wang2020Learning, NERO2020} and question answering~\citep{Ye2020TeachingMC} with explanations show that human provided explanations as auxiliary supervision signals are more cost-effective than collecting label-only annotations for larger number of instances.
-For the NER task, ~\citet{lin-etal-2020-triggerner} introducted the concept of an \textit{entity trigger}, an effective way to represent explanations for the labeling decisions.
-An entity trigger is defined as a group of words in a sentence that helps to \textit{explain} why humans would assign a type to an entity in a sentence, and it serves as an effective proxy of rationale, as shown in Figrue~\ref{fig:overview} (a) vs. (b).
+Moreover, NER systems face challenges in real-world applications where novel entities, unseen in training data, are often encountered~\cite{lin-etal-2021-rockner}.
+Recent attempts addressing label scarcity and improving generalization to unseen entities have explored various types of human-curated resources as auxiliary supervision, such as entity dictionaries~\citep{Peng2019DistantlySN, autoner, yangner, Liu2019TowardsIN}, labeling rules~\citep{safranchik:aaai20, jiang2020cold}, prompts~\cite{ding2021prompt,cui2021template}, demonstrations~\cite{lee-etal-2022-good}, retrieved context~\cite{wang-etal-2021-improving}, and labeling explanations~\citep{Hancock2018TrainingCW, Wang2020Learning,Ye2020TeachingMC, lin-etal-2020-triggerner, lee-etal-2020-lean}.
+In particular, human-provided labeling explanations as auxiliary supervision signals are cost-effective compared to collecting label-only annotations for larger number of instances.
+For the NER task, ~\citet{lin-etal-2020-triggerner} introduced the concept of an \textit{entity trigger}, an effective way to represent explanations for the labeling decisions (See Figure~\ref{fig:overview} (a) vs. (b)).